GameTechDev/SamplerFeedbackStreaming/README.md

 Download the source.
 Build the solution file with Visual Studio 2019.

-Under x64/Release or x64/Debug find the executable and run.

-Note the batch files depend on textures that will be posted at a later date.

 ## Running

+All executables and .bat files will be found in the x64/Release or x64/Debug directories.

 By default, the application starts looking at a single object, "terrain", which allows for exploring sampler feedback streaming.